Continue with Facebook

 Before you head to the supplement aisle, here are some important tips you should know.

 Magnesium is an important mineral that has multiple roles throughout the body.
-It supports the work of 300 different enzymes responsible for various tasks, such as:
+It supports the work of 300 enzymes responsible for various tasks, such as:

 People with certain health conditions, such as heart disease, type 2 diabetes, osteoporosis, and migraine, may benefit from a little extra magnesium.
 However, taking magnesium supplements isn’t always better for your health.